vti/mojo-faq-addition/FAQ.md

 There is a lot dispatching logging in development mode.
 Make sure to check your log file and state.

-__can a mojo app be a mix of ::lite and normal mojolicious ?__
+__Can a Mojo app be a mix of ::Lite and normal Mojolicious ?__

-Yes, you can.
-You can start writing you app as a ::lite application and step by step grow to a normal one.
+Yes, it can.
+You can start writing you app as a ::Lite application and step by step grow to a normal one.
 One thing to remember is that there can be only one entry point, but you can share templates and controllers.

-__mojolicious has a concept of form handling?__
+__Does Mojolicious have a concept of form handling?__

 No. Mojolicious is just a framework that doesn't get in your way.
 There are many form handling modules on CPAN.

-__what does shagadelic mean?__
+__What does 'shagadelic' mean?__

 http://www.urbandictionary.com/define.php?term=shagadelic

-__but doesn't 'shagadelic' means fuckable?__
+__But doesn't 'shagadelic' mean fuckable?__

 Not really.

-__didn't someone have a vim syntax for epl__
+__Didn't someone have a vim syntax for epl?__

 http://github.com/korshak/Vim-Mojo-Data-syntax

-__okay, where the actual manual?__
+__Okay, where the actual manual?__

 It is being written.

-__does mojo have forward and detach functions like cat?__
+__Does Mojo have forward and detach functions like cat?__

 No it doesn't.

-__can mojo be ran as a cgi script? for shared hosting services?__
+__Can Mojo be ran as a CGI script?
+For shared hosting services?__

 Sure.

-__anything noteworthy been built using mojo yet?__
+__Anything noteworthy built using Mojo yet?__

 Bootylicious blog engine
-Contenticious cms
+Contenticious CMS
 Pastelicious paste service

-__does mojo natively support sessions?__
+__Does Mojo natively support sessions?__

 No. But you can use MojoX::Session.

-__how can i help out or otherwise support this project?__
+__How can I help out or otherwise support this project?__

-Just use it and report bugs and ask for features.
+Just use it, report bugs and ask for features.
 We are always glad to help.

 __Hello there.
-Does Mojo has ORM?__
+Does Mojo have ORM?__

-No. But there are a lot of ORMs at CPAN.
+No. But there are a lot of ORMs on CPAN.

 __Do you really only depend on version zero of everything?__

 Besides Perl 5.8.1.

-__does mojo have "models" like catalyst?__
+__Does Mojo have "models" like Catalyst?__

 No. Why use additional abstract layer when you can just 'use' your model in controller?

-__mojo does it's own accessor stuff?__
+__Mojo does its own accessor stuff?__

 Yes.
 Mojo::Base provides basic accessors.